martinfou/ocrinvoice/docs/user_guide/gui_guide.md

 > **Complete guide to using the OCR Invoice Parser desktop application**

-The OCR Invoice Parser now includes a powerful desktop GUI application that provides an intuitive interface for processing PDF invoices with advanced file management capabilities.
+The OCR Invoice Parser now includes a powerful desktop GUI application that provides an intuitive interface for processing PDF invoices with advanced file management capabilities. **All MVP features are now complete and fully functional.**

 ## 🚀 Quick Start